Safety-Aligned Weights Are Not Enough: Refusal-Teacher-Guided Finetuning Enhances Safety and Downstream Performance under Harmful Finetuning Attacks: Experiments for Finding Optimal Hyperparameters

 \subsection{Effect of Threshold Values on Finetuning}

-The threshold is a key hyperparameter used as a standard to classify harmful prompts by measuring the similarity between input prompt features and refusal features in the ReFT model during the finetuning stage.
+The threshold $\tau$ in Eq.~\ref{eq: filtering} is a key hyperparameter used as a standard to classify harmful prompts by measuring the similarity between input prompt features and the refusal feature in the Ref-Teacher model during the finetuning stage.
 We predicted prompts with similarity above the threshold as harmful, while those below the threshold are classified as harmless.
 Therefore, a threshold that is too low may misclassify harmful prompts as harmless, thereby introducing safety risks by allowing harmful prompts to be included in finetuning.
 Conversely, a threshold that is too high may incorrectly filter out harmless prompts misclassified as harmful, leading to reduced finetuning accuracy.
 As shown in Table~\ref{tab:threshold}, we evaluate the impact of varying threshold values.
 The results indicate that a threshold of 0.9 yields the lowest harmful score and the highest finetuning accuracy.
-This optimal performance is attributed to the near-perfect alignment of harmful prompt features with the refusal feature, resulting in the similarity values close to 1, in the ReFT model, as illustrated in Fig.~1 of the main manuscript.
+This optimal performance is attributed to the near-perfect alignment of harmful prompt features with the refusal feature, resulting in the similarity values close to 1, in the Ref-Teacher model, as illustrated in Table~\ref{tab:classification_FT} of the main manuscript.